Pacenso/Retail-Sales-Performance-Dashboard-Tableau-/README.md

 4. Interact with the dashboard filters to explore the data

 ### [SQL Queries](sql/superstore.sql)
-- Query 1 - Setting up data
+1. Setting up data
-- Query 2 - Sales by Region
+2. Sales by Region
-- Query 3 - Sales Over Time (monthly)
+3. Sales Over Time (monthly)
-- Query 4 - Profit Margins by Category
+4. Profit Margins by Category
-- Query 5 - Year-Over-Year Growth
+5. Year-Over-Year Growth
     - Utilizes LAG() and PARTITION BY functions